-- If, at any time, a staff person notices a High School student with their cell phone in their possession outside of lunchtime, there will be one (1) reminder given to the student to put their cell phone in their backpack, cupboard, locker, or staff-designated place in the classroom.
-Failure to do so will result in Academy Administration intervening, and parents may be contacted as a result, and they will not be permitted to bring electronic devices to school the next day. - ➤ If a student needs a reminder about their cell phone usage in more than one class per day, Academy Administration will intervene, parents may be contacted as a result, and they will not be permitted to bring electronic devices to school the next day. - ➤ If multiple violations of this policy occur, an intervention plan may be created and implemented. - ➤ If students have previously used an electronic device for music during class time, classroom staff will help students transition to using their Chromebook. - These expectations apply to all aspects of a student's day at Franklin Academy, including any Enrichment programming such as Owl's Nest, Clubs, and Activity Days. - There may be exceptions to this based on special activities planned by classroom staff throughout the school year, or for a club such as Gaming Club.
-Communication about these occurrences will be provided to students, and parents if applicable, ahead of time by staff. - Students will not use personal devices to create a wifi hotspot for any reason. - Students are not allowed to take pictures or record videos of other students during the school day with cell phones, iPads, tablets, or other electronic devices. - If headphones are worn to help a student focus, one side of the headphones must be off the ear so that any verbal instructions can be heard. - The school is not responsible for any personal belongings brought to school.
+- If multiple violations of this policy occur, an intervention plan may be created and implemented. - If students have previously used an electronic device for music during class time, classroom staff will help students transition to using their Chromebook.
+Headphones must be used when a student is listening to music or audio. - These expectations apply to all aspects of a student's day at Franklin Academy, including any Enrichment programming such as Owl's Nest (excluding Morning Owl's Nest), Clubs, and Activity Days. - There may be exceptions to this based on special activities planned by classroom staff throughout the school year or for a club such as Gaming Club.
+Communication about these occurrences will be provided to students and parents, if applicable, ahead of time by staff. - Students will not use personal devices to create a WIFI hotspot for any reason. - Students are not allowed to take pictures or record videos of other students during the school day with cell phones, iPads, tablets, or other electronic devices. - If headphones are worn to help a student focus, one side of the headphones must be off the ear so that any verbal instructions can be heard. - The school is not responsible for any personal belongings brought to school.